 This target is based on the number of cases exiting social assistance each month and how many of the cases that exited, did so for employment reasons.
-During 2012, the total number of exits ranged from a low of 26 cases in December to a high of 47 cases in July.
-Since the number of earners has declined from a high of 76 in 2011 to 64 in 2012 that also means that the number of cases that will possibly exit due to employment will also be reduced.
-For the calendar year 2013 we have set the average target at 10%.
+During 2013, the total number of exits ranged from a low of 21 cases in March to a high of 46 cases in October.
+During 2014, the total number of exits ranged from a low of 25 in January and May to a high of 36 cases in July and August.

+Since the number of earners has declined from a high of 46 in 2013 to 36 in 2014 that also means that the number of cases that will possibly exit due to employment will also be reduced.
+For the calendar year 2015-16 we have set the average target at 10%.